vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **Solution Presentation (5-7 minutes):**

-"Based on what you've shared, I think ArdiA could be a strong fit for [Practice Name].
+"Based on what you've shared, I think Ardia could be a strong fit for [Practice Name].
 Let me explain how our Clinical Intelligence Engine works and how it addresses the specific challenges you mentioned:

 [Address each pain point they identified with specific capabilities]